Thank You Letter for a Job Offer After Acceptance

 Dear [Hiring Manager Name],

 Thank you for offering me the [Job Title] position at [Company Name].
-I am pleased to accept the offer and grateful for the confidence you and the team have shown in me.
+I am happy to accept the offer and appreciate the confidence you and the team have shown in me.

-I appreciated the conversations throughout the hiring process, especially the discussion about [Team Priority / Project / Role Responsibility].
-They gave me a clear sense of the work ahead and made me even more excited to join the team.
+I appreciated our conversations during the hiring process, especially the discussion about [Team Priority / Project / Role Responsibility].
+These gave me a clear sense of the work ahead and made me even more excited to join the team.

-As discussed, I understand that my start date will be [Start Date].
-Please let me know if there are any forms, documents or onboarding steps you would like me to complete before then.
+As discussed, I understand my start date will be [Start Date].
+Please let me know if there are any forms, documents, or onboarding steps I should complete before then.

 Thank you again for the opportunity.
-I look forward to joining [Company Name] and contributing to the team.
+I look forward to joining [Company Name] and contributing to your team.

 Best regards,